 Starting our journey in Wanli District 萬里区, Yehliu Geopark 野柳 is a natural scenic location made of weathered geological formations carved by many years of sea-water and wind erosion.
 The resulting formations including the iconic 'Queen's Head 女王頭' draw the attention of tourists from within Taiwan and countries beyond

 We were surprised to see a guard beside the Queen's Head.
-The many tourists had to queue the many tourists in the blazing hot morning sun and were given only a minute or two to snap a photo with the rock formation
+The many tourists had to queue in the blazing hot morning sun and were given only a minute or two to snap a photo with the rock formation

 There are three areas to Yehliu Geopark, each area comprising of various rock formations.
 We noticed most visitors would stop at the second area where you can find the Queen's Head.
 This is because the third area is much narrower and steep.
 While I was very frightened of falling down or being swept away by the waves, Hubby held my hand and guided me along my mini-adventure!